 Although not necessary, I remove the colander just to get it out of the way and have one less thing to wash.

 You can manually squeeze whey out of yogurt when you are in a hurry.
 Hold the cinched bag at the top with one hand (I don surgical gloves for this) and use the other hand to twist the pouch tightly and apply pressure at the same time.

 After your yogurt has reached the desired thickness, do this:

 Turn yogurt pouch inside out to dump the contents into an empty bowl.
 Add preferred sweetener/sugar and flavorings.
 Whip with a whisk or an immersion blender if you like your yogurt to be silky smooth.

-You may be wondering how this compares to cheesecloth, fine-mesh strainers, coffee filters, or nut bags.…
+How does this compare to cheesecloth, fine-mesh strainers, coffee filters, or nut bags?

 8 Advantages of the Kleynhuis Greek Yogurt Pouch Over Other Methods